Azure/data-landing-zone/docs/EnterpriseScaleAnalytics-Prerequisites.md

 # Data Landing Zone - Prerequisites

 This template repsitory contains all templates to deploy the Data Landing Zone of the Enterprise-Scale Analytics architecture.
-The Data Landing Zone is the central management instance to govern all data assets across all Data Landing Zones and possible even beyond that.
+The Data Landing Zone is a logical construct and a unit of scale in the Enterprise-Scale Analytics architecture that enables data retention and execution of data workloads for generating insights and value with data.

 ## What will be deployed?